Top 3 Mistakes that Lead to Data Loss

 - Continue Working on an Affected Server

 Sometimes, hard drive crash catastrophically and you end up losing your data.
-Hard drives can get damaged due to mechanical breakdown or human mistakes.
+Hard drive failure can occur due to mechanical breakdown or human mistakes.
 When you detect hard drive malfunction or your server gets affected, you should discontinue working.
 People make a mistake of working on the affected server which can make data recovery difficult.
 So it is necessary that as soon as you notice that data is missing on a computer, you immediately shut down that server and freeze the current database.

 - Third-Party Apps